|Category||Administration and Management|

 - integrating prevention and disclosure training and education regarding sexual misconduct into employee induction processes and other training and courses for staff.

-3. Rights of affected parties and respondents
+3. Rights of affected parties and respondents in relation to sexual misconduct

 - Affected parties have the right to: